 Islay Pipe Band 2014.
 Kilchoman has been supporting the Islay Pipe Band since 2012 with an annual charity bottling.
 A very special cask was chosen for the 2014 bottling: an Octave Cask with the number 581/2010, filled on 7 October 2010 and bottled on 22 May 2014 for Feis Ile.
 Due to the small size of the Octave Cask, only 126 bottles were filled in cask strength with 60.5% abv.

 August: With the “Port Cask Release”, a bottling from a “more exotic” cask appears for the first time.
 This is a full aging in Ruby Port casks, which were filled with Kilchoman New Make in 2011.
 A circulation of 6000 bottles (1000 6-cases) with an alcohol content of 55% abv. was announced.
-But since two barrels (?) did not meet Kilchoman’s quality expectations, only about 5500 bottles were filled.
+However, due to a mishap during vatting, the edition was only about 5500 bottles.

 September: European Land Rover Tour.
 After the UK Land Rover Tour, Peter and James Wills, two of Anthony Wills’ three sons and responsible for marketing at Kilchoman, embarked on a marketing tour with the Kilchoman Land Rover that took them through 8 European countries.
 They presented the Kilchoman range in whisky shops in Belgium, Luxembourg, Holland, Germany, Austria, Italy, Switzerland and France.
 On the occasion of the tour an exclusive whisky was bottled again: a cask strength “Machir Bay”, whose 1518 bottles were sold exclusively on the tour.